ONE YEAR EXTENDED WARRANTY

 Is my refrigerant leaking?
 Refrigerant is a liquid that absorbs the heat from your air.
 When you don’t have enough, your A/C can’t absorb enough heat to cool the air.
 A low refrigerant level means one thing: you have a refrigerant leak.
 How you can tell if you have a refrigerant leak include:

 - Ice buildup on the refrigerant line and the outside unit

 - Bubbling or hissing noise

-- A/C can’t cool home on especially hot days but cools fine on cool days and at night
+- A/C can’t cool the home on especially hot days but cools fine on cool days and at night

 If you see these signs, turn off your A/C and call an HVAC professional ASAP.
 Running the A/C in this state can cause slugging in the compressor and damage it beyond repair.

-Did you remember your annual tune-up?
+Do you remember your annual tune-up?
 Hillside HVAC technicians can catch minor problems before they become major headaches—leaving you hot, uncomfortable, and spending more than necessary.

 Prepare your air conditioner for the summer heat by signing up for our A/C maintenance plans.
 Hillside Heating & Cooling’s 15+ point A/C tune-up will remove any dirt and debris built up within the system throughout the year.
 We’ll have your air conditioning unit running efficiently!
 Not only will your A/C perform better, helping you save money on your utility bill, but this preventative maintenance will also help you avoid unexpected breakdowns.